R2U2/r2u2/compiler/README.md

 `setup_egglog.sh` script.

 To enable satisfiability checking, install [Z3](https://github.com/Z3Prover/z3).
 On debian-based systems, this can be done via `sudo apt-get install z3`.
+You can use any SMTLIB2-compatible by setting the executable path via the `--smt-solver` option.
+For example, using [Yices2](https://yices.csl.sri.com/) instead, you can set `--smt-solver path/to/yices-smt2`.

 ## Usage